hicommonwealth/edgeware-lockdrop/README.md

 ```
 truffle test
 ```
-To use the script `/scripts/lockdrop.js`, ensure you have a local Ethereum connection
+To use the script `/scripts/lockdrop.js`, compile, and ensure you have a local Ethereum connection
 ```
+truffle compile
-node ./scripts/lockdrop.js
+node ./scripts/lockdrop.js --help
 ```
 ## API
 ```